canxchen/sum19practice/70. climbingStairs/candace-explanation.md

 https://leetcode.com/problems/climbing-stairs/

 ## Problem:
-You are climbing a stair case.
+You are climbing a staircase.
 It takes n steps to reach to the top.

 Each time you can either climb 1 or 2 steps.
 In how many distinct ways can you climb to the top?